Orthodontics help to correct teeth alignment, enhance appropriate tooth growth and usage, and boost confidence with a straighter, healthier smile.

 Ceramic braces

-Ceramic is also smoother than metal, which can make this type of braces more comfortable to wear.
+Ceramic is also smoother than metal, which can make this type of brace more comfortable to wear.

 Lingual braces